julianchurchill/text-adventure/README.md

   - Is this due to something odd about the auto scrolling behaviour when new text appears?
 - [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
   - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
-- [BUG] Lost save game when restarting phone - reported on intfiction forum here http://www.intfiction.org/forum/viewtopic.php?f=19&t=8891
-  - It is possible that read/write of action history save file may clash - read is during background thread triggered from onResume, write is on UI thread triggered from onPause.
-This read/write should probably be a mutually exclusive critical section.
 - [BUG] Auto scroll to the top of the unread text is too absolute - it doesn't take into account line spacing - it could do with adding a few pixels to the top (e.g. the margin/padding/line spacing divided by 2)
   - Use TextView.getLineSpacingExtra() if it is > 0